BatyrlanBakytbekov/Project1/README.md

 # Guide
-Fork and clone the repository
-Cd to the working directory
+Fork and clone the repository. cd to the working directory.

 # Terraform part